Loading…

 Tuesday June 16, 2026 9:15am - 12:00pm CDT

 Move from your school’s purpose and mission to execution by transforming your school’s innovation into a clear, actionable playbook.
-In this practica, hands-on workshop, your team will build a shared understanding of the essential components of a school playbook and how it drives consistency, clarity, and impact across your organization.
+In this practice, hands-on workshop, your team will build a shared understanding of the essential components of a school playbook and how it drives consistency, clarity, and impact across your organization.

 In this extended session, your team will begin building the structure of a school playbook grounded in your purpose and mission.
 You’ll engage in a practical, step-by-step process to define your innovation by developing clear, aligned practice profiles.
 These profiles will articulate what success looks like for a key design essential of your charter school, creating a shared understanding and setting the foundation for consistent, high-quality implementation across your school.